IrsanJam/Rapor_Generator/README.md

 ## Description

-This is a web-based  store project, built with MERN stack (MongoDB, Express.js, React.js, and Node.js) technologies.
-The project allows users to perform CRUD (Create, Read, Update, Delete) operations on a list of products.
+This is a web-based  store project, built with MERN stack (MySQL, Express.js, React.js, and Node.js) technologies.
+The project allows users to perform CRUD (Create, Read, Update, Delete) operations on report PDF Generator.

 ## Features